Go Back

 To prepare

-• Soak tamarind in 2 cups of warm water and extract the juice.
-Discard the tamarind pulp.
+• Soak the tamarind in 2 cups of warm water.
+After a few minutes, extract the tamarind juice and set this aside.

 • In a pan, add a tsp of oil.
-Once hot, add coriander seeds, chana dal, red chillies.
+Once hot, add coriander seeds, chana dal, and red chillies.
 Fry on medium flame till golden brown.
-Finally, add grated coconut and fenugreek seeds.
+Finally, add grated coconut.
 Saute for a minute and switch off.

-• Once it cools down to room temperature, grind the above ingredients to a smooth paste adding little water.
+• Once it cools down to room temperature, grind the above ingredients to a powder.

 To make the pitlai

 • In a pan, add a tsp of sesame oil.
-Once hot, add mustard seeds, asafoetida and curry leaves.
+Once hot, add mustard seeds, and asafoetida.
+Add curry leaves once mustard seeds splutter.
 Saute for 30 seconds.

 Notes

-I usually soak toor dal for 30 mins in warm water and then pressure cook.
+I usually soak toor dal for 15 minutes in warm water, and then pressure cook.
 This helps in cooking faster and also helps in getting a mushy dal.
 I have also read it helps in better digestion of dal.

 Tried this recipe?Let us know how it was!